nounbase/genmap/README.md

 # genmap
 Nounbase Semantic Map Generator [for SQL Server]

 > __Today, Nounbase supports only SQL Server.__ But we plan on changing that.
 Support for other relational databases is coming soon.
-Which databases should we target first?
-Let us know!
+Which databases should we target next?
+[Start a discusion and let us know!](https://github.com/nounbase/genmap/discussions)

 ## Semantic maps